 The Office of Diversity, Equity, and Inclusion, formerly known as the Office of Multicultural Affairs, welcomes all alumni from our department programs, including Snowden and Unity House managers, KEEP, REACH, Alumni of Color mentors, and cultural student groups to a reception on Friday, May 25, from 5-6 p.m. in the former Snowden Multicultural Center, 211 Chase Avenue.
 Join us in celebrating diversity at Kenyon!
 All are welcome.

 The Peeps Alumni Association will hold its annual meeting on Saturday, May 26, at 2 p.m. and a reception on Saturday evening from 9 p.m.–1 a.m.
 Both events will be held in the Old Kenyon East Division Lounge.
 All are welcome.

 Quarry Chapel was built in 1863, served as a parish for stonemasons’ families, and was abandoned in 1937.
 Saved in 1972, the chapel was recently renovated and serves today as a community asset hosting concerts and weddings.
 Visit the chapel on Saturday, May 27, from noon-4 p.m., and learn about its history.
 The Chapel is at the corner of Quarry Chapel and Monroe Mills roads.
 Participants must provide their own transportation.

-The Theta Chapter of Phi Kappa Sigma will hold a 8oth Anniversary Cook-out on Saturday, May 27, at 1 p.m. on Hanna Lawn with a rain site in the Hanna basement lounge.
+The Theta Chapter of Phi Kappa Sigma will hold a brunch on Saturday, May 26, at 11 a.m. on the north lawn in front of Hanna Hall with the rain site in the Hanna basement lounge.